 Ms Harriet Kyomugisa, 30 sits in the courtyard of her mud and wattle house in deep sorrow.
 She carries her four-year-old child on her laps.
 Her son, Hilary Asinguza, has a swollen umbilical cord which has made it hard for him to enjoy his infanthood.
 Other children from the neighbourhood run around playing football but he can’t join them due to the protrusion on his stomach and stigma.
 “He can hardly play, eat and breathe well,” Kyomugisa, a resident of Mparo village in Hoima town council says.
 Asinguza has started developing wounds on the protruded umbilical cord.
+IN NEED OF HELP: Harriet Kyomugisha displays her son’s swollen umbilical cord.
+She has lost three children to the same illness and is worried Asinguza might also die.
+He can hardly play, eat or breathe well.
+PHOTO BY FRANCIS MUGERWA.

 She says her first born, Sam Maiso died at nine years in 2000, Kenneth Kahuma died at three and a half years and Steven Kahuma died at seven years in 2004.
 “They died of the similar illness as the one that is eating up Asinguza,” Kyomugisa says, with tears in her eyes.
 She says after the swelling of the umbilical cord, the child develops wounds on the protruded umbilical cord, becomes weak and sickly before eventually passing on.
 “I have tried to treat them using local herbs but the illness continues,” she says.
 “The umbilical cord starts swelling when the child is eight to 11 months old.
 It swells gradually until it goes out of hand.”